-Through this model all of the professionals involved in your care, communicate with one another so that all medical, behavioral health and social service needs are handled in a coordinated, comprehensive manner.
-This is done primarily through a “care manager” who oversees and coordinates access to all of the services.
-Oversight and care coordination will reduce unnecessary emergency department visits and inpatients stays.
+A health home is a care management model where all the professionals involved in your care communicate with one another so that all medical, behavioral health and social service needs are handled in a coordinated, comprehensive manner.
+This is done primarily through a "care manager" who oversees and coordinates access to all the services a member receives to stay healthy.
+Oversight and care coordination will reduce unnecessary emergency department visits and inpatient stays.
 Health records will be shared among providers so that services are not duplicated or neglected.

+Oswego Health Care Management helps you manage all your medical needs and appointments and provides support so you can live a healthy life.
 In addition to coordinating your medical services and appointments, Care Management connects you to other community supports, such as housing, food and legal services.
-Please call 315.326.3460.

-- Coordinate your care through effective communication with other providers.
+- Coordinating your care through effective communication with other providers

-- Advocate on your behalf so you receive the care you deserve.
+- Advocating on your behalf so you receive the care you deserve

-- Link to resources for finding affordable housing, food, clothing, childcare and transportation.
+- Linking to resources for finding affordable housing, food, clothing, child care and transportation

-- Learn more about meaningful activities to improve your health and keep you healthy.
+- Learning more about meaningful activities to improve your health and keep you healthy

 Medicaid beneficiaries need to meet only one of the following conditions:

-- Two or more chronic health conditions, such as asthma, diabetes, heart disease, mental health condition or substance use disorder.
+- Having two or more chronic health conditions, such as asthma, diabetes, heart disease, mental health condition or substance use disorder